West Point (2)

 The Cadet Meal Ordeals

 A special form of Hazing took place at every mealtime in the giant Mess Hall.
 This 1936 picture taken by a national photographer and published nationally tells part of the story.
-It helped the American public come to understand the 'rigors' of West Point through which all cadets had to pass.
+It helped the American public come to understand the 'rigors' of West Point which all cadets had to endure.

 While this training and treatment started with the very first meal during Beast Barracks, it continued throughout all of Plebe Year.